brendanhay/numbersd/README.md

 There are 4 actors involved in [Figure 1](#figure-1): the Application, Network, Aggregator, Graphite, and Nagios.

-For monitoring to be (remotely) reliable we have to make some assumptions .. so in this case lets' remove the Network (assume realible UDP transmission) and Nagios (13 year old software always works) from the equation.
+For monitoring to be (remotely) reliable we have to make some assumptions .. so in this case lets' remove the Network (assume reliable UDP transmission) and Nagios (13 year old software always works) from the equation.

 If either the aggregator, or Graphite is temporarily unavailable the NPRE check local to the application will fail and potentially raise a warning/critical alert.